worldbank/ietoolkit/run/iesave/output/reports/auto_defualt_v12.md

-This report was created by the Stata command iesave (version 6.3).
+This report was created by the Stata command iesave (version 7.2).
 Read more about this command and the purpose of this report on https://dimewiki.worldbank.org/iesave

 - **Number of observations:** 74
 - **Number of variables:** 16
 - **ID variable(s):** make
-- **.dta version used:** 13
+- **.dta version used:** 12
 - **Data signature:** 74:16(110350):932916212:1889387683
 - **Last saved by:** User info withheld, see option userinfo in command iesave.
-- **Last saved at:** 07:11:08 1 Nov 2022
+- **Last saved at:** 09:27:09 10 Apr 2023

 ## Variable type: String